yulong-git/dotfiles/README.md

 These are my dot files.

 After cloning this repository to home directory.
-Run the following codes:
+Run the following codes to make symlinks to the dotfiles:

 <pre>
 cd ~/dotfiles